zawzaww/aosp-android/README.md

 To get started with AOSP sources to build ROM, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-Fist, you make sure installed git-repo.
+Firstly, you will make sure installed Google's git-repo in your Computer.

 If you don't know Setup Environment for AOSP ROM Development, you will need to read this Documentation...[Building AOSP Guide](https://github.com/nathanchance/Android-Tools/blob/master/Guides/Building_AOSP.txt).